Malekaia/Antwerp/README.md

 This project is experimental and not production ready or tested, please be cautious.
 For open issues and scheduled updates, [click here](https://github.com/LogicalBranch/Antwerp/issues).
 For all issues and updates, [click here](https://github.com/LogicalBranch/Antwerp/issues?q=is%3Aissue).

-## Why Rust?
-The deciding factor to port to Rust was build speed.
-During testing, the Node.js version logged average build speeds of ~2.8s to ~3.0s, while the Rust version clocked in at ~0.07s on average, roughly ~97.58% faster for the same tests.

 ## License:
 The source code included in this repository is distributed, for free, under the [MIT Licence](https://choosealicense.com/licenses/mit/), for the full license, see [LICENSE.md](https://github.com/LogicalBranch/Antwerp/blob/master/LICENSE.md).